bogumilkorek/cudomisie/readme.md

 ## 2. Structure
 - Database seeders
-  - DatabaseSeeder: run model factories and other two seeders
+  - DatabaseSeeder: run model factories and other two seeders mentioned below
   - DesiredValueSeeder: seed custom values to DB
   - PivotTableSeeder: seed pivot tables, I've done it this way to avoid creating models just for seeding purposes

 - View composers
   - CategoryComposer: get all categories for navigation
   - CartItemsComposer: get cart items for navigation
-  - LatestProductComposer: get 6 latest products for layout
+  - LatestProductComposer: get 6 latest products for "Latest products" section

 - Traits
   - CartItemsTrait: get cart items, quantities for every item, total price, and check if any item was bought in the meantime
-  - digitsToWordsTrait: translate cost in digits to written words (required for polish invoices).
-You need to adjust this method to your needs
+  - digitsToWordsTrait: translate cost in digits to written words (for invoices)

 - Artisan Commands
   - `php artisan image:clear`